-A student who has completed a baccalaureate degree from Georgia Southwestern State University may earn a second baccalaureate degree at Georgia Southwestern State University of the same or different designation (B.S., B.A., B.B.A., B.S.Ed., B.F.A., B.S.N.) conferred on the same or later date by meeting the following requirements:
+A student who has completed a baccalaureate degree from Georgia Southwestern State University may earn a second baccalaureate degree at Georgia Southwestern State University of the same or different designation (B.S., B.A., B.B.A., B.S.Ed., B.F.A., B.S.N., BGS., BSCJ) conferred on the same or later date by meeting the following requirements:

-- All major degree requirements in the second degree must be met, including Core Area F. Courses completed for the first baccalaureate degree can be combined with courses completed after admission for the second degree to meet requirements for the second degree. - 2.
+- 1. All major degree requirements in the second degree must be met, including Core Area F. Courses completed for the first baccalaureate degree can be combined with courses completed after admission for the second degree to meet requirements for the second degree. - 2.
 A minimum of thirty semester credit hours in addition to those required for the first baccalaureate degree must be earned at Georgia Southwestern State University. - 3.
 A minimum of twenty-one semester credit hours of the above thirty hours must be 3000-4000 level courses in the major for the second degree. - 4.
 If the second degree includes a minor, courses taken for the major of the first degree can be used to meet this requirement. - 5.
-Additional requirements may be established for Core Areas A and D.
+Additional requirements maybe established for Core Areas A and D.

-For Students Who Have Earned a Baccalaureate Degree from a University System of Georgia Institution of the same or different designation (B.S., B.A., B.B.A., B.S.Ed., B.F.A., B.S.N.) by meeting the following requirements:
+For Students Who Have Earned a Baccalaureate Degree from a University System of Georgia Institution

+A student who has completed a baccalaureate degree from a University System of Georgia institution may earn a second baccalaureate degree at Georgia Southwestern State University of the same or different designation (B.S., B.A., B.B.A., B.S.Ed., B.F.A., B.S.N., BGS., BSCJ) by meetingthe following requirements: